relikd/LiberPrayground/README.md

 Rune values are taken from Gematria, with these unicode characters representing: space (`•`), period (`⁘`), comma (`⁚`), semicolon (`⁖`), and chapter mark (`⁜`).

-### The library
+### The LP library

 These files you probably wont need to touch unless you want to modify some output behavior or rune handling.
 E.g. if you want to add a rune multiply method.
 These are the building blocks for the main components.

-- `lib.py`, a small collection of reusable functions like `is_prime` and `rev` for emirp (reverse prime) checking.
+- `utils.py`, a small collection of reusable functions like `rev`, `is_prime`, and `is_emirp` (reverse prime) checking.

 - `RuneText.py` is the representation layer.
 The class `RuneText` holds an array of `Rune` objects, which represent the individual runes.
 Each `Rune` has the attributes `rune`, `text`, `prime`, `index`, and `kind` (see [Solving](#solving)).

+- `RuneSolver.py` contains a specific implementation for each cipher type.
+Two implementations in particular, `VigenereSolver` which has methods for setting and modifying key material as well as automatic key rotation and interrupt skipping. `SequenceSolver` interprets the cipher on a continuous or discrete function (i.e., Euler's totient).

-- `RuneRunner.py` is a collection of classes that handles data input as well as ouput to stdout.
+- `IOWriter.py` handles data ouput to stdout.
 It does all the word sum calculations, prime word detection, line sums, and output formatting (including colors).
 Everything you don't want to worry about when processing the actual runes.

-- `RuneSolver.py` contains a specific implementation for each cipher type.
-Two implementations in particular, `VigenereSolver` which has methods for setting and modifying key material as well as automatic key rotation and interrupt skipping. `SequenceSolver` interprets the cipher on a continuous or discrete function (i.e., Euler's totient).
+- and many more …

 Refer to `solver.py` or section [Solving](#solving) for examples on usage.